 Shuttering and tearing are two problems that many people experience while playing games.
 This not only kills the interest in the game but makes a game’s frame rate look ugly.
-Windows 10 promises to reduce this by offering an option to enable variable refresh rate under Graphics Settings.
-See how to customize the Variable Refresh Rate for games in Windows 10 v1903 and later.
+Windows 11/10 promises to reduce this by offering an option to enable variable refresh rate under Graphics Settings.
+See how to customize the Variable Refresh Rate for games in Windows 11/10.

 The main purpose of any graphics card is to provide a buttery-smooth experience for gaming.
 To do this, a graphics card pushes images to your PC screen as fast as it can.
 However, most devices monitors refresh their image at a set rate.
 So, when the graphics card delivers frames outside the set schedule, the display screen shows a portion of one frame and the next frame onscreen simultaneously.
 This makes the image look distorted as it splits in two (Screen Tearing).
 This phenomenon only worsens with increasing dynamic frame rate of the game.